 Solar Panel Insurance Claims and Coverage

 Home solar panels sit in a prominent, exposed part of the house where they can easily sustain damage, especially if you are using rooftop solar.
-Because they're attached to your home, your standard homeowners insurance policy, the dwelling coverage, protects them.
-If something happens to your solar panels, these helpful tips will come in handy when filing a claim through your home insurance.
+Panels are attached to your home, so your standard homeowners insurance policy protects them.
+If something happens to your solar panels, these tips will help when filing a claim with your home insurance company.

-Another vital planning step either before or after you install your solar panels, preferably before, is to update your home insurance policy.
+After you install your solar panels, be sure to update your home insurance policy's replacement cost estimate.
 Solar panels are a high-value item worth protecting.
 You must ensure your homeowners insurance covers the cost of your entire solar energy system if it needs to be repaired or replaced.

 How to File a Successful Solar Panel Insurance Claim

 The process for an insurance claim varies from one insurance company to another.
 Some are sophisticated enough to assess your damage with a drone.
 What matters most is that you be your best advocate to maximize your claim payment.
 That starts by understanding your coverage and the claim process.

 - Start by calling the police if police action is necessary.
 Was your damaged because of a crime?
 If so, get the police involved as soon as possible.

 - Contact your insurance company as quickly as possible.
 Report damage to your insurance company and start the conversation.
 Ask questions to learn more about the claims process.
 Request claim forms needed to begin your application.

 - Make temporary repairs.
 In the case of solar panel damage, you may need to patch a hole in your roof while you're waiting for the claims adjuster to visit.
 Your insurance carrier may ask you to take photos or videos of the damage.
 If not, do it anyway for proof.